swapnild2111/dkca.github.io/content/services/national-international-tournaments.md

 weight: 1
 ---

-Denmark Carrom Association enables Denmark residents to participate in carrom tournaments held in European Union countries and at the international level.
+DKCA enables Denmark residents to participate in carrom tournaments held in European countries and at the international level.
 We provide opportunities for players to compete at the highest level of the game and represent Denmark on a global platform.
-Join us now to take your carrom game to the next level.